jboss-developer/jboss-picketlink-quickstarts/picketlink-authentication-http-client-cert/README.md

 ### Configure the HTTPS Connector in the Web Subsystem by Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:
+1. Start the JBoss Enterprise Application Platform 6 or WildFly Server by typing the following:

         For Linux:  JBOSS_HOME/bin/standalone.sh
         For Windows:  JBOSS_HOME\bin\standalone.bat